Tampa Bay Rays at Detroit Tigers game preview

 BOTTOM LINE

-Tampa Bay enters the matchup as losers of their last four games.
+Tampa Bay heads into the matchup after a strong showing by Charlie Morton.
+Morton went seven innings, surrendering zero runs on five hits with eight strikeouts against Detroit.

-The Tigers are 10-17 in home games.
-Detroit’s team on-base percentage of .288 is last in the American League.
-Miguel Cabrera leads the lineup with an OBP of .350.
+The Tigers are 10-18 in home games.
+Detroit’s team on-base percentage of .287 is last in the American League.
+Miguel Cabrera leads the team with an OBP of .351.

-The Rays are 18-9 in road games.
-The Tampa Bay offense has compiled a .259 batting average as a team this season, good for sixth in the American League.
-Austin Meadows leads the team with a mark of .357.
+The Rays are 19-9 on the road.
+The Tampa Bay offense has compiled a .259 batting average as a team this season, good for sixth in the MLB.
+Austin Meadows leads the team with an average of .354.
+The Rays won the last meeting 4-0.
+Charlie Morton earned his seventh victory and Avisail Garcia went 1-for-5 with a double and an RBI for Tampa Bay.
+Spencer Turnbull took his fifth loss for Detroit.

 TOP PERFORMERS

-Cabrera leads the Tigers with 22 RBIs and is batting .283.
-Niko Goodrum is 15-for-46 with three doubles, a triple, three home runs and five RBIs over the last 10 games for Detroit.
+Nicholas Castellanos leads the Tigers with 59 hits and has 21 RBIs.
+Niko Goodrum has 16 hits and is batting .000 over the last 10 games for Detroit.

-Brandon Lowe leads the Rays with 25 extra base hits and has 36 RBIs.
-Meadows is 20-for-45 with four doubles, three home runs and 13 RBIs over the last 10 games for Tampa Bay.
+Meadows leads the Rays with 37 RBIs and is batting .354.
+Willy Adames is 12-for-41 with a double, a home run and six RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES